">

 Hockey Stick

-Figure 1: Northern Hemisphere mean temperature anomaly in °C (Mann et al 1999).
+Figure 1: Northern Hemisphere mean temperature anomaly in °C (Mann et al. 1999).

 The "decline" has been openly and publicly discussed since 1995

 Skeptics like to portray "the decline" as a phenomena that climate scientists have tried to keep secret.
-In reality the divergence problem has been publicly discussed in the peer-reviewed literature since 1995 (Jacoby 1995).
+In reality the divergence problem has been publicly discussed in the peer-reviewed literature since 1995 (Jacoby & D'Arrigo 1995).
 The IPCC discuss the decline in tree-ring growth openly both in the 2001 Third Assessment Report and in even more detail in the 2007 Fourth Assessment Report.

 The common misconception that scientists tried to hide a decline in global temperatures is false.
 The decline in tree-ring growth is plainly discussed in the publicly available scientific literature.
 The divergence in tree-ring growth does not change the fact that we are currently observing many lines of evidence for global warming.
 The obsessive focus on a misquote taken out of context, doesn't change the scientific case that human-caused climate change is real.